azdavis/azdavis.net/posts/en/election-2024.md

 There are only two people who might become President in 2025: Kamala Harris and Donald Trump.
 Even if you disagree with Harris's proposed policies, only Harris believes in [your right to disagree with them](https://www.threads.net/@kamalahq/post/DB4aHh4uP8l).
 To support Trump would be to fall into the [paradox of tolerance](/posts/moderation).
 We can't tolerate, we can't elect, a candidate who believes those who disagree with him are "[the enemy within](https://www.theguardian.com/us-news/2024/oct/14/trump-military-enemy-within-armed-forces-election-day)".

 I don't usually like broadcasting my opinions like this on the broader Internet.
 But I feel a need to be clear now: [Donald Trump is unfit to lead](https://www.nytimes.com/interactive/2024/11/02/opinion/vote-harris-2024-election.html).

+It's time to turn the page.
 Vote Harris.